by Mike Ratliff

 One of the accusations against Reformed Theology from Arminians, Pelagians, and Semi-Pelagians is that Calvinism kills evangelism.
 This is not true of course.
 Often when the proof of the veracity of Reformed Theology is presented biblically to them, some Free Will proponents will say something like, “then why preach the Gospel if the elect will be saved regardless?”
 The answer to that is quite simple as is the case with most of God’s truths.
 We are commanded to preach the Gospel to all.
 We do not know who the elect are.
 Only God knows that.
 We are commanded to make disciples from all nations.
 Therefore, we preach the Gospel leaving the work of regeneration, justification, sanctification, adoption, and glorification in God’s capable hands.
 We pray for lost souls.
 We pray that God will draw them to Himself.

-When Silas and Timothy arrived from Macedonia, Paul was occupied with the word, testifying to the Jews that the Christ was Jesus.
-And when they opposed and reviled him, he shook out his garments and said to them, “Your blood be on your own heads!
-I am innocent.
+5 But when Silas and Timothy came down from Macedonia, Paul began devoting himself completely to the word, solemnly testifying to the Jews that Jesus was the Christ.
+6 But when they resisted and blasphemed, he shook out his garments and said to them, “Your blood be on your own heads!
+I am clean.
 From now on I will go to the Gentiles.”
-And he left there and went to the house of a man named Titius Justus, a worshiper of God.
-His house was next door to the synagogue.
-Crispus, the ruler of the synagogue, believed in the Lord, together with his entire household.
-And many of the Corinthians hearing Paul believed and were baptized.
-And the Lord said to Paul one night in a vision, “Do not be afraid, but go on speaking and do not be silent, for I am with you, and no one will attack you to harm you, for I have many in this city who are my people.”
-And he stayed a year and six months, teaching the word of God among them.
-(Acts 18:5-11 ESV)
+7 Then he left there and went to the house of a man named Titius Justus, a worshiper of God, whose house was next to the synagogue.
+8 Crispus, the leader of the synagogue, believed in the Lord with all his household, and many of the Corinthians when they heard were believing and being baptized.
+9 And the Lord said to Paul in the night by a vision, “Do not be afraid any longer, but go on speaking and do not be silent; 10 for I am with you, and no man will attack you in order to harm you, for I have many people in this city.”
+11 And he settled there a year and six months, teaching the word of God among them.
+Acts 18:5-11 (NASB)

-Carefully read the passage above (Acts 18:5-11), paying close attention to vv9-10, which I have highlighted.
-Just as our Lord still had to die to redeem His sheep that had not yet believed, Paul was to go on speaking, preaching, and teaching because God said, “for I have many in this city who are my people.”
+Carefully read the passage above (Acts 18:5-11), paying close attention to vv9b-10 which I have highlighted.
+Just as our Lord still had to die to redeem His sheep that had not yet believed, Paul was to go on speaking, preaching, and teaching because God said, “for I have many people in this city.”
 These people were God’s people already, but they had to hear the Gospel in order to believe and repent so God could justify them.
 The devotional below is from Charles Spurgeon pertaining to Acts 18:9-10.

 This should be a great encouragement to try to do good, since God has among the vilest of the vile, the most reprobate, the most debauched and drunken, an elect people who must be saved.
 When you take the Word to them, you do so because God has ordained you to be the messenger of life to their souls, and they must receive it, for so the decree of predestination runs.
 They are as much redeemed by blood as the saints before the eternal throne.
 They are Christ’s property, and yet perhaps they are lovers of the ale-house, and haters of holiness; but if Jesus Christ purchased them He will have them.
 God is not unfaithful to forget the price which His Son has paid.
 He will not suffer His substitution to be in any case an ineffectual, dead thing.
 Tens of thousands of redeemed ones are not regenerated yet, but regenerated they must be; and this is our comfort when we go forth to them with the quickening Word of God.